bauxiteDYS/SM-NT-Bhop-Mode/README.md

 - Use the command  `!reset` to teleport back to spawn and reset your hop, can be used at any time.
 - Use `kill` or `retry` in console to change class, as the map should be in warmup mode.
 - If you have a bad start, you can hop back over the start line, which resets your time and gives you full aux.
 Times only count from when the plugin prints "start hopping".
-- Health dropping to 50 is a sign that your time is being recorded.
+- Health dropping to 50 is a sign that your time is being recorded, in addition to a timer and speedometer appearing in the centre of your screen.

 **Instructions for Server Operators:**
 - Add plugin and _bhop maps to the server, whenever they are voted the plugin should activate otherwise it does nothing